-This finding is important, as continued activation of the photocycle of rhodopsin leads to the accumulation of all-trans-retinal in the rod outer segments (ROS).
+This finding is important, as continued activation of the photocycle of rhodopsin leads to the accumulation of alltrans-retinal in the rod outer segments (ROS).
 For retinal homeostasis, deactivation processes are required to delay the release of retinal.
-Bovine visual arrestin (Arr(Tr)) has been previously proposed to play a key role in the deactivation process and in fact, timerhodopsin-arrestin complex markedly influences partitioning in the decay kinetics of rhodopsin.
+Bovine visual arrestin (Arr(Tr)) has been previously proposed to play a key role in the deactivation process, and in fact, time-resolved NMR together with optical spectroscopy conducted by the group of Wachtveitl could show that formation of the rhodopsin-arrestin complex markedly influences partitioning in the decay kinetics of rhodopsin.
 Binding of Arr(Tr) leads to an increase in the population of the meta III state that is simultaneously formed with meta II from meta I (Chatterjee et al., 2015).
-We further studied the retinal-disease-relevant G90D bovine rhodopsin mutant by time-resolved liquid-state and

-- 450 DNP-enhanced solid-state NMR with the group of Glaubitz as well as by advanced optical spectroscopy with the group of Wachtveitl (Kubatova et al., 2020).
+We further studied the retinal-disease-relevant G90D bovine rhodopsin mutant by time-resolved liquid-state and DNP-enhanced solid-state NMR with the group of Glaubitz as well as by advanced optical spectroscopy with the group of Wachtveitl (Kubatova et al., 2020).
 The G90D mutation is one of numerous mutations that impair the visual cycle of the mammalian dim-light photoreceptor rhodopsin; it is a constitutively active mutant form that causes congenital stationary night blindness (CSNB) disease.
-Different to previous crystallographic reports, we could detect two long-lived dark states, both of which contain the retinal in 11-cis configuration.
-By studying the photocycle with DNP-enhanced solid-state NMR, - 455 we could detect the dark state, the bathorhodopsin and the meta-II state and could show that all these states retain their conformational heterogeneity.
+Different to previous crystallographic reports, we could detect two longlived dark states, both of which contain the retinal in 11cis configuration.
+By studying the photocycle with DNPenhanced solid-state NMR, we could detect the dark state, the bathorhodopsin and the meta-II state and could show that all these states retain their conformational heterogeneity.
 This conformational heterogeneity is linked to a substantially altered photocycle as shown by optical spectroscopy.

-DNP-enhanced solid-state NMR in combination with cryo-trapping of light-induced intermediates of membrane-bound photoreceptors such as rhodopsins offers insight to link their 3D structures with their photochemical properties.
-Typical readout parameters are isotropic and anisotropic chemical shifts, homo- and heteronuclear dipole couplings or torsion angles by which finest alterations within the chromophores during the photocycle could be detected (Becker-Baldus et al., 2015; Carravetta et al., 2004; Concistrè et al., 2008).
-The use of DNP in these systems was demonstrated for bacteriorhodopsin (Bajaj et al., 2009) and the discovery of many new rhodopsins inspired a series of new experiments covering the marine photoreceptor proteorhodopsin (Mehler et al., 2017), the light-gated ion channel rhodopsin-2 or the light-driven Na-pump
+DNP-enhanced solid-state NMR in combination with cryotrapping of light-induced intermediates of membranebound photoreceptors such as rhodopsins offers insight to link their 3D structures with their photochemical properties.
+Typical readout parameters are isotropic and anisotropic chemical shifts, homonuclear and heteronuclear dipole couplings or torsion angles by which the finest alterations within the chromophores during the photocycle could be detected (Becker-Baldus et al., 2015; Carravetta et al., 2004; Concistrè et al., 2008).
+The use of DNP in these systems was demonstrated for bacteriorhodopsin (Bajaj et al., 2009), and the discovery of many new rhodopsins inspired a series of new experiments covering the marine photoreceptor proteorhodopsin (Mehler et al., 2017), the light-gated ion channel rhodopsin-2 or the light-driven Na pump KR2 (Jakdetchai et al., 2021).
+In order to trap a desired photointermediate for DNP solid-state NMR analysis, an optimised MAS-NMR setup is needed, allowing simultaneous sample illumination